apify/actor-templates/examples/screenshots/screenshots.md

  [`Apify.getValue()`](/docs/api/apify#getValue) and [`Apify.setValue()`](/docs/api/apify#setValue).

-  The script crawls a list of URLs using Puppeteer, captures a screenshot of each page and saves it to the store.
+  The script crawls a list of URLs using Puppeteer, captures a screenshot of each page, and saves it to the store.
 The list of URLs is provided as actor input that is also read from the store.

  In local configuration, the input is stored in the default key-value store's directory as a JSON file at